 Check with educational coordinator what date should be input for the “Grading Date” as this impacts payments.

 For questions about functions in Studium your colleagues are sometimes the fastest helpers, you can also contact IT-service at Uppsala University: https://mp.uu.se/sv/web/info/stod/it-telefoni/it-servicedesk

 Daniel can help you with questions concerning your course webpage.

 Reporting Grades – A very important thing to get right

 It is essential that all Course Coordinators report the grades for their respective courses.
 Instructions for reporting grades can be found at http://internt.geovetenskaper.se/internt2/utbildning along with other useful instructions for teachers responsible for courses (This page is currently being updated by geo admin and information regarding Ladok is to be added).
-PLEASE NOTE: You can only access this page on geo interna sidor if you are connected via ethernet cable.
+PLEASE NOTE: You can only access this page on geo interna sidor if you are connected via ethernet cable or VPN.